STEP 3. DESIGN

 - Review the Needs & Yield video above and perform several Needs & Yields exercises between elements to see what results.

-- Using something like vellum paper as an overlay (or using computer design tools such as Google Earth), start playing around with placement of the elements (both relative to each other and relative to the land) such that you optimize energy flows.
+- Start playing around with placement of the elements (both relative to each other and relative to the land) such that you optimize energy flows.

 Rob & Takota